 The Difference between C-Tick and the RCM Mark

-The introduction of the new RCM mark has caused some confusion, especially around what is happening with C-Tick.
+The introduction of the new RCM mark has caused some confusion, especially around what happened with C-Tick.

-First of all let us clarify what C-Tick is not.
+First of all let us clarify what C-Tick was not.

-C-Tick is not an electrical safety approval mark.
-It is purely an EMC compliance mark.
+C-Tick was not an electrical safety approval mark.
+It was purely an EMC compliance mark.

 All power supplies sold in Australia must conform to Australia’s EMC regulations, as laid down by the Australian Media and Communications Authority (ACMA).
 ACMA is a Federal Government agency.